cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-vue-site.md

 ---
 pcx_content_type: how-to
-title: Deploy a Vue application
+title: Deploy a Vue site
 ---

-# Deploy a Vue application
+# Deploy a Vue site

 [Vue](https://vuejs.org/) is a progressive JavaScript framework for building user interfaces.
 A core principle of Vue is incremental adoption: this makes it easy to build Vue applications that live side-by-side with your existing code.